Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where $T$ is a constant, the string tension.
-It is the mass or energy per unit length.
-This form of the action was first proposed by Y. Nambu and T. Goto \cite{Nambu-Goto} in the early seventies and it is known as the Nambu-Goto action.
-By using the expression of the Minkowski metric and the definitions
+where $T$ is called the string tension and measures its mass/energy per unit length.
+The action~\eqref{eq:nambu-goto} was first proposed by Y. Nambu and T. Goto \cite{Nambu-Goto} in the early 1970s and it is known as the Nambu-Goto action.
+By using the expression of the Minkowski metric, together with the definitions